-Voltage modes, under software control, can directly adjust the output voltage.
-There are processes that occur in the rectifier that can change the output voltage without software control, for example, when the rectifier is at the current limit.
+Voltage modes can be thought of as modes that, under software control, can directly adjust the output voltage.
+There are processes that occur in the rectifier that can change the output voltage without software control, for example when the rectifier is at the current limit.
 The following table lists the four output voltage modes and a description of when they are active: